“Be part of our Team” Click >> Timetable

 “To preserve, promote and enhance the Thai Martial Arts with great endeavour.”

-Coming soon in 2020: Demonstrations, regular Sitsiam events and the Tracking the Warrior Tours in May and September which, for the first time will include the Tiny Thais Club.
+Coming soon in 2020: Demonstrations, regular Sitsiam events and the Tracking the Warrior Tours in September/October which, for the first time will include the Tiny Thais Club.

 Keep up-to date with all the latest news and events by regular checking our News and Events page.